Tyler Perry: Family and relationships

 On December 8, 2009, Perry's mother, Willie Maxine Perry, died at age 64, following an illness.
-He lives and works in Southwest Atlanta where he operates the Tyler Perry film and TV studios.
-In August 2010, it was reported that he had purchased Dean Gardens, a 58 acre estate in the Atlanta suburb of Johns Creek.
-He tore down the existing 32000 sqft mansion and planned, but never built, a new, environmentally-friendly home on the property.

-On November 30, 2014, Perry's partner Gelila Bekele gave birth to their son, Aman.
+On November 30, 2014, Perry's then-partner, Gelila Bekele, gave birth to their son, Aman.
 In December 2020, Perry announced that he was a bachelor.

 On March 7, 2021, Prince Harry, Duke of Sussex and Meghan, Duchess of Sussex publicly revealed in the television interview Oprah with Meghan and Harry that Perry provided initial security and housing for three months that allowed the couple to relocate safely from Canada to California in March 2020, following the withdrawal of their British royal protection.
 Perry is also godfather to their daughter, Princess Lilibet of Sussex.

 Perry is good friends with Janet Jackson, Will Smith, and Oprah Winfrey.